 Additionally, depending on your location, Polyshades may be available online at stores like Sherwin-Williams, Walmart, Amazon, Lowe’s, and Menards.

 But do not attempt to wipe off the excess when applying with a rag.
-For that, you should brush it out with a clean bristle brush immediately.
+You should immediately brush it out with a clean bristle brush.

 Dried Polyshades can be scraped off cautiously from the surface with the help of a plastic putty knife.

 Minwax® PolyShades® is basically a combination of wood and polyurethane in one single product.

 Where stain is to add rich color to the wood, poly offers a tough protective coat and long-lasting protection.